HyRoDyn

 Hybrid Robot Dynamics

-Hybrid Robot Dynamics (HyRoDyn) is an analytical and modular software workbench written in C++ for solving kinematics and dynamics of highly complex series-parallel hybrid robots which are becoming increasingly popular in the recent years.
-They inherit advantages and kinematic complexity of both architectures and hence require careful treatment in their analysis and control.
-Instead of resorting to numerical resolution of loop closure constraints, this software workbench provides a holistic approach towards dealing with the complexity of these systems by re-utilizing the closed form solution to loop closure constraints of parallel mechanisms commonly used in the design of series-parallel hybrid robots.
-Kinematicians are welcome to contribute to the submechanism libraries in HyRoDyn so that catalog of supported parallel mechanisms can be enriched.
-This software tool serves as an efficient and error-free alternative to the already existing generic numerical multi-body kinematics and dynamics software.
+Hybrid Robot Dynamics (HyRoDyn) is a modular software workbench written in C++ for solving the kinematics and dynamics of highly complex series-parallel hybrid robots which are becoming increasingly popular in recent years.
+They inherit the advantages and kinematic complexity of both architectures and hence require careful treatment in their analysis and control.
+Unlike conventional methods that rely on implicit constraint resolution for loop closure, HyRoDyn adopts a holistic approach towards dealing with the complexity of these systems.
+It re-utilizes the closed form solution to loop closure constraints of parallel mechanisms commonly used in the design of series-parallel hybrid robots.
+Kinematicians are welcome to contribute to the submechanism libraries in HyRoDyn so that the catalog of supported parallel mechanisms can be enriched.
+Moreover, for flexibility without compromising efficiency, the software can accommodate any parallel mechanisms through a numerical approach in explicit form.
+This software tool serves as an efficient and error-free alternative to the already existing generic multi-body kinematics and dynamics software.

 Keywords: series-parallel hybrid robots